vinaygoel/ars-workshop/README.md

 ```
 Access the Kibana interface by [clicking here] (http://localhost:5601)

-When done exploring, stop the Kibana service by hitting Ctrl+c in the terminal.
+When done exploring, stop the Kibana service by typing Ctrl+c in the terminal.